 "We have seen the impact of human involved climate change on our farm," says Jennifer.
 "A couple of major examples are huge rainfall events, the biggest being August 18 and 19, 2007, when we had 17 inches of rain in 24 hours.
 In the bigger picture, what we are doing on our farm is climate change mitigation."

 "I'm convinced most ranchers give their cattle highest priority, followed by grass; little thought is given to soil.
 I suggest that is backwards.
-We should think soil first, as all life springs from the soil."
+We life springs from the soil."

 - Burke Teichert, Beef Magazine

 Management Strategies